cyclus/cyclus.github.com/source/user/install.rst

           $ conda install --yes cyclus cycamore

-      Note that installing cycamore will also install cyclus since cyclus is one of cycamore's dependencies.

 And that is it!

 Already Have Conda?
 -------------------
 If you already have conda installed, installing |Cyclus| is even easier.
-You simply need to make sure that the |Cyclus| binstar organization is part of your channels.
+You simply need to make sure that conda-forge is part of your channels.
 Please edit the ``channels`` section of your :file:`~/.condarc` to include the ``conda-forge`` channel.
 For example,